Český Krumlov: Ecclesiastical buildings

 The most valuable church and a national cultural monument is the Church of Saint Vitus.
 It is a late Gothic structure from 1407–1439 with later modifications, built on the foundations of an older church from 1309.
 It is accessible to the public and it is still used for religious and cultural purposes.

 The former Church of Saint Judoc in Latrán was abolished in 1787 or 1788.
 Today it is used for housing and shopping purposes.
 The tower is accessible and serves as a lookout tower.

 The Church of the Corpus Christi and the Virgin Mary is located in complex of three monasteries in Latrán.
 The complex was opened in 2015 after extensive reconstruction.
-It includes former monasteries of Friars Minor, Poor Clares, and Beguines.
+It includes the former monasteries of Friars Minor, Poor Clares, and Beguines.

 The Český Krumlov Synagogue is an Art Nouveau building with Neo-Romanesque features.
 It was built in 1908 and closed in 1938.
 Today it is used for cultural purposes.

-Lazebnický Bridge
+Lazebnický most

-Lazebnický Bridge connects the Latrán area and the Old Town.
+The bridge Lazebnický most connects the Latrán area and the Old Town.
 Its current design probably dates from 1834.
 The bridge stands on a central pillar and two stone abutments that hold the steel structure.
 The bridge is decorated with a statue of St. John of Nepomuck and a cross.